Course Descriptions and Details

 The following will be served at the Aid Stations:

-Run - Water, Sports Drink, Cola, Gu, Bananas & Oranges, Pretzels, Sponges
+Run - Water, Sports Drink, Cola, Honey Stingers, Bananas & Oranges, Pretzels, Sponges

 A Sag Vehicle will trail the field and transport athletes back to the transition area.
 The race organization will not be responsible for providing aid to athletes who choose to remain on the course once the cut-off time has elapsed.